vova-horin/vegas-slot-monorepo/README.md

 - **Swagger API Documentation Setup**: Implemented comprehensive Swagger documentation for all API endpoints with proper decorators, response types, and authentication requirements.
 The interactive API documentation is available at `/api/docs` and includes detailed descriptions, request/response examples, and the ability to test endpoints directly from the browser interface.

 - **Configuration Management Setup (10min)**: Implemented centralized configuration using `@nestjs/config` to replace scattered `process.env` usage throughout the codebase.
 This provides better type safety, centralized configuration, and easier environment switching.

+- **Main Game Session Logic Implementation (2h)**: Designed and implemented the core game mechanics with a balance management system:
+  - **Balance Architecture**: I decided to implement a two-tier balance system where users have an overall balance that allocates 10 credits to each new session.
+This approach provides better control over credit distribution and prevents players from creating multiple sessions to exploit the system.
+  - **Session Lifecycle Management**: I created a complete session management system where users can start a new game session, perform rolls during the session, and cash out when finished.
+Each roll result is stored in the database to have the game history.
+  - **Credit Flow System**: I implemented a credit flow mechanism where credits are deducted from the session balance for each roll, and upon cash out, the remaining session balance is transferred back to the user's overall balance.
+This ensures credit tracking and prevents credit loss.
+  - **Game Configuration Centralization**: I decided to move all game-related configuration (symbol rewards, cheating thresholds, cheating probabilities) to the application configuration module.
+This makes it easy to adjust game parameters like cheating behavior or winning credit amounts without services code changes, simply by modifying configuration file.
+  - **Database Integration**: I set up database entities and repositories for game sessions and game rolls to maintain game state and provide game history tracking.